Azure-Samples/azure-cosmos-db-graph-npm-bom-sample/VIDEO.md

 The materialized views are queried efficiently in this project via their **partition key attribute** whose name is simply 'pk'.
 This is actually a best practice - to name your partition key attributes with a generic name like 'pk' or 'partition_key' rather than a given business-oriented attribute name.

-This is currently the only case where a single Azure CosmosDB account can be accessed via two programatic APIs; in this case a Gremlin account accesssed via the Gremlin and SQL APIs.
+Currently, this is the only case where a single Azure CosmosDB account can be accessed via two programatic APIs; in this case a Gremlin account accesssed via the Gremlin and SQL APIs.

 The advantage of this approach is that your BOM data is in one database, with independent and independently scalable graph and view collections.
 It enables expressive graph traversal via the Gremlin API, and also very efficient queries via the SQL API.